Are you looking to expand your medical and prescription health care coverage?

 Have you been contemplating the health insurance market place vs Medicare?

-The first thing you need to know is that the health insurance marketplace coverage does not impact your Medicare coverage.
+The first thing you need to know is that the health insurance marketplace coverage is that, even though it is operated by the United States Federal Government, does not impact your Medicare coverage.
 That means that having health insurance through the market place won’t disqualify you from Medicare plans.
+It also means you can sign up for medicare coverage if you’re otherwise eligible for one its health plans.

 If you already have Medicare or health insurance coverage, you can use that time to review your plan to see if it still fits your needs.
-If you already have a health insurance market place plan when you become eligible for Medicare, you can choose to keep that plan, as well.
+If you already have a ACA marketplace plan when you become eligible for Medicare, you can choose to keep that plan, as well.

-The only thing you need to consider is that you’ll lose any premium tax credits you receive if you sign up for both a market place insurance plan and a Medicare plan.
+The only thing you need to consider is that you’ll lose any premium tax credits you receive if you sign up for both a marketplace insurance plan and a Medicare plan.
 But having both isn’t a bad thing if you have high medical expenses – there are limitations to Medicare.
+So you may want to enroll in Medicare.
+It’s best to discuss this with your trusted health insurance agent.
+However, if you decide to have both your Marketplace plan and Medicare coverage, know that you won’t be eligible for any premium tax credits or cost savings you previously got from your Marketplace plan.

 When deciding between the health insurance market place vs Medicare, there are a few things you need to know about how the market place and Medicare work.